Food-Static-Data/sd/README.md

 First property in object should be `name` and value filename, the second `data` and in value set function that returns data.
 By default generating files happens in `/src/data`

-Also you can write one file using function writeFile() just give it two parameters first -  path, second data that will need to write.
+Also you can write one file using function `writeFile()` just give it two parameters first -  `path`, second `data` that will need to write.
 Data should be object and JSON format.

 ## Contributors
 @vadim9999, @atherdon, @wahaj-47, @tihaami, @EbrahimKreem, @elnur004, @hirdbluebird, @Beni03, @Edebo